JWilkeGIS/JWilkeGIS.github.io/lobster-mushroom/README.md

    - Converted suitability raster to vector layer named "Suitable areas"

 5. **Vector Analysis**
-   -Performed buffer analysis on "Suitable areas" layer to show suitable areas within 1km of Primary Roads layer -Used field calculator to calculate and subsequently filter out forested areas under 0.5km squared -Performed Near analysis on buffered Suitable Areas to show top 3 candidate locations nearest to NAU
+   - Performed buffer analysis on "Suitable areas" layer to show suitable areas within 1km of Primary Roads layer
+   - Used field calculator to calculate and subsequently filter out forested areas under 0.5km squared
+   - Performed Near analysis on buffered Suitable Areas to show top 3 candidate locations nearest to NAU

 6. **Map Production**
-   -Used QGIS layout editor to add map details such as text boxes, title, and other pertinent map details
+   - Used QGIS layout editor to add map details such as text boxes, title, and other pertinent map details

 ## Results
 The final map highlights suitable zones in evergreen forested regions around NAU campus, with the top 3 candidate locations highlighted in green, and other candidate locations highlighted in orange.